-Before he became an official permanent resident, we encountered a lot of obstacles.
+However, before he became an official permanent resident, we encountered a lot of obstacles.

-There were some very scary moments, like the one we experienced back in 2013 when we received a notice that my husband’s application had been denied.
+There were some very scary moments, like the one we experienced back in 2013 when we received a notice that my husband’s immigration application had been denied.
 We were faced with the reality that if we wanted to keep our family together, we would need to find another country to live in.

 Imagine!
 I was suddenly wondering how I would manage all of this – moving to a new country, taking the kids out of school, maybe having to learn a new language?
 I was terrified.